adrianbrink/lol_store/README.md

     - add all involved summoners to summoner_queue
     - should only execute if the RateLimiter allows it

+# Potential development workflow
+- in the morning run `docker-compose up` and then connect to the running shell
+- then write some code, go the shell with the container and run `cargo build`
+- be happy with the changes and in a normal shell commit everything and then push it to development
+- CircleCI gets triggered and runs `cargo test`, if successful it merges it into master

 ** Outdated **
 #The design: